awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-dns-config.md

 # Migrating DNS configuration to use Amazon FSx<a name="migrate-dns-config"></a>

-Amazon FSx for Windows File Server provides a default Domain Name System \(DNS\) name for every file system that you can use to access the data on your file system\.
+FSx for Windows File Server provides a default Domain Name System \(DNS\) name for every file system that you can use to access the data on your file system\.
 You can also access your file systems using any DNS name of your choosing by configuring the alternate DNS name as a DNS alias for your Amazon FSx file system\.

 With DNS aliases, you can continue to use your existing DNS names to access data stored on Amazon FSx when migrating file system storage from on\-premises to Amazon FSx\.
 This helps eliminate the need to update any tools or applications that use your DNS names when migrating to Amazon FSx\.
-You can associate DNS aliases with existing Amazon FSx for Windows File Server file systems, when you create new file systems, and when you create a new file system from a backup\.
+You can associate DNS aliases with existing FSx for Windows File Server file systems, when you create new file systems, and when you create a new file system from a backup\.
 You can associate up to 50 DNS aliases with a file system at any one time\.
 For more information, see [Managing DNS aliases](managing-dns-aliases.md)\.

 A DNS alias name has to meet the following requirements:
 + Must be formatted as a fully qualified domain name \(FQDN\), for example, `accounting.example.com`\.